 Abstract: The purpose of this article is to present evidence for the use of a diagnostic scale for the selection and training of professional sales representatives.
-While most psychologists and marketers express support for value of emotional intelligence in personal-selling activities, marketing lacks a valid, reliable, and cost-effective measurement for this dimension that hiring managers and trainers can utilize for selection and development.
+While most psychologists and marketers express support for the value of emotional intelligence in personal-selling activities, marketing lacks a valid, reliable, and cost-effective measurement for this dimension that hiring managers and trainers can utilize for selection and development.
 A twenty-item scale is presented to assess emotional intelligence ability at a rudimentary level for prospective and existing sales people.
-A comprehensive manual is presented for proper use, scoring, and interpretation of the measurement.
+A comprehensive guide is presented for proper use, scoring, and interpretation of the measurement.

 Publication URL – https://link.springer.com/chapter/10.1007/978-3-319-10963-3_31

 Allen, J., Massiah, C., Cascio, R., & Johnson, Z. (2007).
 “Triggers of extraordinary experiences within a sub-cultural consumption event.”
 Publication and Invited Presentation – 2007 Association of Consumer Research Conference, Memphis, TN.